 While our experience working with the preliminary development kit for the Brain Interchange system showed it is generally robust for adaptive stimulation applications, there are still technical limitations to be considered when designing system software for the Brain Interchange device.
-As observed with the beta burst and phase locked paradigms, there is a delay between data received and the stimulation response.
-Furthermore, we have identified instances where stimulation commands were rejected or dropped by the API, resulting in no stimulation pulses generated despite a request.
-However, these instances are rare and, as the system is able to recover and eventually send stimulation, do not significantly impact the regularity of accurate stimulation delivery.
-Wireless communication dropouts such as these are common across implantable devices and system developers must take care to evaluate the proper actions to take upon an API function's timeout.
-However, the choice by the BIC developers to stream 1000Hz neural data in short, low-latency packets (which include all 32 channels at each sampled time point) allows for easy interpolation of lost data in the case of a short drop-out to preserve processing functionality.
+As observed with the beta burst and phase locked paradigms, there was a delay between data received and the stimulation response.
+Furthermore, we identified instances where stimulation commands were rejected or dropped by the API, resulting in no stimulation pulses generated despite a request.
+However, these instances are rare and, as the system is able to recover and eventually send stimulation, do not significantly impact the of accurate stimulation delivery. communication dropouts such as these are common across implantable devices and system developers must take care to evaluate the proper actions to take upon an API function's timeout.
+However, the choice by the BIC developers to stream 1000Hz neural data with one data point per packet at lowlatency (which include all 32 channels at each sampled time point) allows for easy interpolation of lost data in the case of a short drop-out to preserve processing functionality.
+While data interpolation was high in the case of the beta-burst paradigm, packet loss is expected to vary depending on stimulation activity of the system, as demonstrated by interpolation observed in the open-loop and phase-locked paradigms.